saurabhkara/ReactHooks2025/README.md

 ## useFormStatus()

 useFormStatus is a new React 18+ hook (especially useful in React 19 and Next.js App Router) that allows you to track the status of a form submission — specifically when using React Server Actions with a <form>.

+## useOptimistic()

+The useOptimistic hook is a new hook introduced in React 19 (currently in canary or beta releases).
+It's designed to simplify optimistic UI updates, especially when using React Server Actions.